 If you would you like to meet local students to share your exchange experience, Arnhem can arrange an enthusiastic student to be your Buddy.
 Your Buddy will help you feel at home and help you become acquainted with the Dutch culture and way of life.
 He/she will also answer any questions you may have related to Arnhem Business School or the education system in The Netherlands.

 The ABS Exchange Course modules (courses) are taught entirely in English and cover a wide range of subjects in the fields of international business and management, marketing, corporate communication, finance, human resources, quality management, distribution and logistics.
 The semester is divided into two periods (quarters) each eight weeks long and students are graded on a combination of papers and exams.
 Students will take a total of 30 ECTS (15 credits) during the semester.
 You can find a list of the courses offered at this link.

-Arnhem Business School facilitates furnished accommodation for its international students.
+Accommodation: Arnhem Business School facilitates furnished accommodation for its international students.
 Exchange students are usually housed together in the “Montevia” building at Bergstraat 280 in Arnhem.
 The Bergstraat (also known as “The Montevia Building”) was fully renovated 2014.
 The Montevia Building is located in the city centre of Arnhem.
 This complex is unique because of its central location in Arnhem, very close to the high street shopping area, bars and the central station (bus and train), overlooking the river Rhine and with easy access to the HAN campus.
 More information about housing can be found here.

 Location: The central station is within walking distance (500 m).
 A train leave for the HAN campus every 30 minutes and a bus every 15 minutes.
 You can also bicycle to the HAN campus, which takes approximately 15 minutes.
 There is a bike shed on site.